 If the macro-economic conditions and market levels warrant, the fund manager may on an exceptional basis, reduce the equity exposure and raise the fixed-income component of the portfolio beyond the asset allocation boundary indicated in the table for normal circumstances.
 Such an allocation in exceptional circumstances shall be adopted with the approval of the Executive Committee of Sundaram Asset Management.

-In the event of deviations, the fund manager will carry out rebalancing within 30 days.
-Where the portfolio is not rebalanced within 30 days, justification for the same shall be placed before the Executive Committee and reasons for the same shall be recorded in writing.
+In any case, the fund manager will carry out rebalancing deviation from the stated asset allocation within 30 days.
+Where the portfolio is not rebalanced within 30 days, justification for the same shall be placed before the Executive Committee and the Board of Trustees along with reasons recorded in writing.
 The Executive committee of the Investment Manager, having three members in total, shall then decide on the course of action.
-However, at all times the portfolio will adhere to the overall investment objectives of the Scheme.